Teddy34/gatsby-blog/blog/2019-07-27/index.md

 [GraphQL Voyager](https://apis.guru/graphql-voyager/) automatically builds diagrams for your API.
 With the online tool, you can explore some public GraphQL APIs like Github or Yelp.
 It's also possible to use introspection (copy-paste the query from the web interface, run the query in Playground and paste the result) or funnier, directly use the Schema Definition Language (SDL).

 SDL is a human-readable format describing a GraphQL Schema and therefore, API.
 It's possible to generate SDL through tools ([Graphene](https://github.com/graphql-python/graphene), [Nexus](https://github.com/prisma/nexus) and many others) to simply write it directly by hand.
-Choosing between SDL or Code first is [heavily debated in the commmunity](https://twitter.com/jorditeddy/status/1141991622747598848) but in the end both options are fine.
+Choosing between SDL or Code first is [heavily debated in the commmunity](https://twitter.com/jorditeddy/status/1141991622747598848) but in the end, both options are fine.
 My team is using an SDL first approach.

 Let's try using this Kerbal Space Program example schema in SDL.
 (KSP is a popular video game featuring little green men called Kerbals trying to fly custom made rockets into space and usually ending in huge fireballs).